badlydrawnrob/elm-playground/programming-elm/README.md

     - Set prevents duplicate values.
 It automatically sorts values.
 It let's you look up values.
     - All values in `Set` need to be _comparable_ (and must be same type?)
     - Look at the way we're using a `Msg` for every `model.toppings` insert.
 Isn't there an easier way?
 2. Give an example of a simplified `Model` view function.
-Write that it's important in helping rule out bugs (`msg` and different parts of the view):
+Bugs can be avoided by splitting out the view.
+If a bug is in one part of your view, you can narrow it down quicker:
     - A main `view` which takes a `model`
     - A `viewError` helper function which takes _part_ of a `model` (`model.error`) which is a `Maybe` type.
-    - Find some good examples of `view` functions with narrowed down types?
+    - Find some good examples of `view` functions with **narrowed down types**?
+    - Watch "scaling Elm apps" again for narrow types.
 3. Uses `Html msg` if the function doesn't produce a `Msg`.
 Is that useful?
     - `Recall that `Html msg`` means you haven’t supplied a type value to the msg type variable; it has no actions, no messages, **so if there's a `Msg` bug it can't be in these functions!**
+4. `SelectLettuce` versus `ClickedRadio Base` with an `onClick (ClickedRadio SelectLettuce)`
+    - ONE `Msg` type rather than multiple ones.